 Parents may try the following interventions to manage the ear-pulling behavior and prevent the serious causes behind ear-pulling behavior in babies.

 - Put mittens on the baby’s hands.
 If the baby pulls their ears out of habit, you may put mittens on their hands.
-It may help prevent pulling ears become a habit in the long run.
+It may help prevent ear-pulling from becoming a habit in the long run.

 - Provide the baby alternatives for self-soothing.
 You may provide the baby with toys or offer them a pacifier.
 Provide the pacifier once the baby is older than four weeks and breastfeeding is established.
 Choose a one-piece pacifier, which will not break when placed in the baby’s mouth (9).

 - Dry the baby’s ears adequately after a bath.
-It could help reduce the risk of fungal infections, such as otitis externa.
+It could help reduce the risk of otitis externa caused by bacterial or fungal infections.

 - Manage the baby’s skin conditions.
 Speak to a pediatrician or pediatric dermatologist to learn ways of managing any existing skin issues.
 Several skin conditions, such as eczema, are chronic and require long-term management to prevent itching and discomfort.